craigds/importsort/README.md

 # Decent import sorting for python files.

-This is a pre-alpha quality package.
-It has no pypi release or setup.py yet.
+This is a pre-alpha package.
+It has no pypi release yet.
 It might break your code.
 Sorry about that, but your fault for running this really.

-The *goal* is to soon be able to sort the top-of-file imports in your python file, with correctness and style
+The *goal* is to soon be able to sort the top-of-file imports in your python file.

 ## Usage